Sid Buckwold Bridge Rehabilitation

 Would any deterrents like repellents, netting or plastic owls work, so the accumulation of pigeons over the years is slower?

 Yes.
-Once the flock has been reduced and the bridge cleaned, barriers/fencing will be installed to prevent pigeons from roosting within the bridge cavities again.
+Now that the flock has been reduced and the bridge cleaned, barriers/fencing have been installed to prevent pigeons from roosting within the bridge cavities again.
 We will continue to explore methods such as using a falcon or using sounds to deter pigeons from the bridge.

 During the construction of the Rotary Park lift station in 2011, a pipeline for wastewater was installed across the bridge in the abutments at each end.
 To allow for the installation, the City had to clean out the abutments at each side.
 The removal of the poop and cleaning cost approximately $100,000.